TradeStation Review

 Our Recommendations

-Mutual Fund Investors: TradeStation lacks a mutual fund search engine, though mutual funds can be traded on the website (with a $14.95 fee).
-Consider Firstrade instead, which has a search tool and no transaction fees.
+Mutual Fund Investors: TradeStation does not offer a search engine for mutual funds, although they can still be traded on the website (with a $14.95 transaction fee).
+We would go to Firstrade instead and use its search tool while paying no transaction fees.

-Beginners: TradeStation is tailored for experienced traders.
-Beginners might prefer Robinhood.
+Beginners: TradeStation is designed for experienced traders.
+Beginning investors should open an account with Robinhood.

-Active Stock and ETF Trading: TradeStation is a solid choice for frequent stock and ETF trading, especially with its desktop platform.
+Active Stock and ETF Trading: TradeStation is an excellent broker-dealer for frequent stock and ETF trading, especially with its desktop platform.